purrre/wrld-bot/README.md

 Coming soon.

 # Building
 If you want to host wrld yourself:
+1. WRLD is written in [pycord](https://pycord.dev/), a discord.py fork.
+Please ensure its installed (instructions below)

-1. Download the repo as a `.zip` and extract it.
+2. Download the repo as a `.zip` and extract it.
-2. Create a file named `.env` and paste the following:
+3. Create a file named `.env` and paste the following:
 ```
 BOT_TOKEN=
 DEV_TOKEN=
 ```
-3. Paste your bot’s token into `BOT_TOKEN`.
+4. Paste your bot’s token into `BOT_TOKEN`.
 Leave `DEV_TOKEN` blank unless you’re going to use a separate dev bot.
-4. Run `start.bat` and you’ll have your own instance running!
+5. Run `start.bat` and you’ll have your own instance running!

+### Pycord Installation
+WRLD is written in [pycord](https://pycord.dev/).
+Here's how you can install it:
+1. Uninstall discord.py - `pip uninstall discord`
+2. Install Pycord - `pip install py-cord`
+Done!

+Pycord is a great fork of discord.py.
+If you're interested in using it, you can [get started here](https://guide.pycord.dev/introduction)

 ### Dev Mode
 If you want to run a separate dev bot alongside your main one:
 1. Make sure you’ve done the steps above.
 2. Paste your dev bot’s token into `DEV_TOKEN`.
 3. In `config.py`, set `DEV = True`.